 My letter to the Governor of California, was of a slightly different tone.
 I was asking him how he was going to help our business, Village Workspaces, a coworking space in Los Angeles, survive, when we have had to be under mandatory lock down and our kids have been off school for a year.
 Making it impossible for most of us, to go to work.

-Waiting for a Reply from Prince Charles and Governor Newsom
+Waiting for a Reply from King Charles and Governor Newsom

 So, I sent both letters, and quite honestly, figured that it was fifty-fifty that I would get a response from the future King, and really thought Governor Newsom, or one of his team, might have sent me a note to say that he was on it, and to be patient.
 After all, I did send my letters on beautiful headed paper, with photos and, regardless of job loss, spared no expense!

 And yet, that is not what happened.
-A month later, I received a very gracious letter from The Prince of Wales of fond memories working with us, and also how interesting he found the environmental aspect of my workspace design work.
+A month later, I received a very gracious letter from King Charles of fond memories working with us, and also how interesting he found the environmental aspect of my workspace design work.

 However, I didn’t hear a peep out of Governor Newsom.
 No email from any staff member saying, ‘We’re working on it.” or “That’s what he was debating at The French Laundry.
 Not sure why the press gave him such a hard time!”
 Nothing of the sort!